WHAT CAN I USE AS A NATURAL MOSQUITO REPELLENT?

 The most raised concern during summers is how to avoid mosquitoes.
 As the weather becomes hotter, you will see an increase in the number of mosquitoes.
 How to keep yourself safe from mosquitoes is the biggest question?
 People who love summer cannot enjoy their coffee sitting in their yard or lawn during evenings.
 So what are good ways for repelling mosquitoes?
-Calling pest control is one of the ways, which is a temporary solution to the problem.
+Calling a pest control company is one of the ways, which is a temporary solution to the problem.
 Chemicals around your house can be harmful, so we decided to list down some natural remedies and ways for repelling mosquitos.

 Why are mosquito bites are itchy?
 When our body temperature increases and we sweat that is when mosquitoes are more likely to bite you.
 When a mosquito bites, their saliva is injected into our blood, which stops our blood from clotting.
 To fight with the substance, our body produces a protein “histamine,” which causes inflammation and itching.